Early Literacy Development

 From understanding mathematical concepts in early childhood to gaining proficiency in common core math standards, Dr. Cappelloni works with students from preschool through fifth grade in their mathematical development.

 Help your child become a more effective learner and experience greater academic success through well-implemented learning strategies and intervention.

-Dr. Cappelloni provides students the support they require to meet their individual needs both in academic studies and in learning strategies.
-She helps students become more effective learners, resulting in greater academic success.
-She coaches students in grades two through ninth in self-regulated learning strategies and study skills.
-These include development of:
+Dr. Cappelloni supports students as they become more effective learners resulting in greater academic success.
+She coaches students in grades two through nine in self-regulated learning strategies and study skills.
+These include the development of: